Thomas-Oladipupo/thomasOladipupo/README.md

 # thomasOladipupo
-A little details of my experience so far
+Here are details of my experience so far